AnderGarro/AutoMl_Demo/README.md

 ## AUTOML DEMO

 This is a demo for several automl frameworks.
-Soldering cells use case is used for training supervised models within the chosen frameworks.
+Industrial use case is used for training supervised models within the chosen frameworks.
 The decides framewors are:

 1. AutoGluon
 2. H2O